mediamonks/fast-image-sequence/README.md

 ### isPaused

-This is a getter method that returns a boolean indicating whether the image sequence is paused.
+This getter method returns a boolean indicating whether the image sequence is paused.

 ```typescript
 const pausedStatus = sequence.isPaused;